moorl/MoorlDocs/docs-source/plugin/MoorlStaging/index.en.md

 | WebServer - Medium SSD | YES | |
 | WebServer - Premium SSD | YES | |
 | WebServer - Supreme SSD | YES | |

+### Mittwald

+In the plugin settings, set Hosting compatibility mode to Mittwald.

+SSH must be available in the Mittwald hosting settings and the binary "rsync" must be activated!